 An assistant helps the primary Host manage their Experience.
 Their name, photo, and bio won’t appear on the Experience page, and they won’t be able to lead guests on Experiences.
 Guest ratings and reviews will not appear on their individual Airbnb profile.

 - Respond to inquiries and individual guests

 - Message booked guests from the calendar

 - View the calendar

-Note: In addition to the primary host, only three team members can be given permission to respond to inquiries and individual guests.
-Co-hosts can respond to any messages received through their inbox on Airbnb.
+In addition to the primary Host, only 3 team members can be given permission to respond to inquiries and individual guests.
+Co-Hosts can respond to any messages received through their Airbnb inbox.

-Experiences that have more than one co-host leading guests may schedule overlapping instances.
-Overlapping instances are not available for experiences with only one host.
+Experiences that have more than one Co-Host can schedule overlapping instances.
+This isn’t possible for Experiences with only one Host.